 Offense, or attacking play, is carried out by the attackmen with the support of the midfielders.
-By comparison defense, or defensive play is the job of the defensemen, again with the support of the midfielders.
+Defense, or defensive play, is the job of the defensemen, again with the support of the midfielders.

-Most teams will train one or more formations, and start with specific formations regularly.
-However, teams may also change formation (sometimes within a single game) to exploit specific weak points in their opposing defense, in response to another team playing style, or to try out new plays to approach the game from a fresh angle.
+Most teams will mainly train with one or two formations, and start with specific formations regularly.
+However, teams may also change formation (sometimes within a single game) to exploit specific weak points in the opposing defense, in response to another team playing style, or to try out new plays to approach the game from a new angle.

-This type of training is supported by individual players training the specific skills they need - shooting for an attackman, passing or running for a midfielder, etc. This training may be group based, in pairs or individual (for example, practicing shooting techniques with a lacrosse rebounder).
+This type of training is supported by individual players training the specific skills they need - shooting for an attackman, passing or running for a midfielder, etc. This training may be group-based, in pairs, or individual (for example, practicing shooting techniques with a lacrosse rebounder).

 What are the different offensive formations in lacrosse?